SimpleAmericanAccent/saa-app-web/.github/CONTRIBUTING.md

 # Contributing

 This repository is public so that hiring teams can review my work.
-It is **not an open-source project** and therefore does not accept external contributions.
+It is proprietary and does not accept external contributions.

 - Please do not submit pull requests.
 - Please do not open issues (they may be closed without response).